Counselling Office

 Office Hours are from Monday to Friday, 9am to 6pm (closed from 12pm to 1pm).
 The office is closed during Public and University holidays.

-Counselling sessions are held via zoom or face-to-face (subject to Covid-19 Restrictions and Advisory) are available from Monday through Friday with hourly appointments from 9am to 5pm only.
-Kindly please book your preferred counselling session at least 3 days in advanced.
+Counselling sessions are held via zoom or face-to-face are available from Monday through Friday with hourly appointments from 9am to 5pm only.
+Kindly please book your preferred counselling session via the link below.

 To book a counselling appointment, please scan the QR code or click the link provided.